-The Manager has established a liquidity risk management policy with the aim to enable it to identify, monitor, manage and mitigate the liquidity risks of a Sub-Fund and to ensure that the liquidity profile of the investments of a Sub-Fund will facilitate compliance with a Sub-Fund's obligation to meet redemption requests.
+The Manager has established a liquidity risk management policy with the aim to enable it to identify, monitor, manage and mitigate the liquidity risks of the Sub-Funds and to ensure that the liquidity profile of the investments of each Sub-Fund will facilitate compliance with the Sub-Fund's obligation to meet redemption requests.
 Such policy, combined with the governance framework in place and the liquidity management tools of the Manager, also seeks to achieve fair treatment of Unitholders and safeguard the interests of remaining or existing Unitholders in case of sizeable redemptions or subscriptions.

-The Manager's liquidity risk management policy takes into account the investment strategy; the dealing frequency; the underlying assets' liquidity (and whether they are priced at fair value); and the ability to enforce redemption limitations of a Sub-Fund.
+The Manager's liquidity risk management policy takes into account the investment strategy; the dealing frequency; the underlying assets' liquidity (and whether they are priced at fair value); and the ability to enforce redemption limitations of the Sub-Funds.

-The liquidity risk management policy involves monitoring the profile of investments held by a Sub-Fund on an ongoing basis with the aim to ensure that such investments are appropriate to the redemption policy as stated under the section headed "Redemptions", and will facilitate compliance with a Sub-Fund's obligation to meet redemption requests.
-Further, the liquidity management policy includes details on periodic stress testing carried out by the Manager to manage the liquidity risk of a Sub-Fund in times of exceptional market conditions.
+The liquidity risk management policy involves monitoring the profile of investments held by the relevant Sub-Fund on an on-going basis with the aim to ensure that such investments are appropriate to the redemption policy as stated under the sub-section headed "Redemptions" in the section headed "Unit dealing", and will facilitate compliance with the Sub-Fund's obligation to meet redemption requests.
+Further, the liquidity management policy includes details on periodic stress testing carried out by the Manager to manage the liquidity risk of each Sub-Fund in times of exceptional market conditions.

-The Manager's risk management function is independent from the investment portfolio management function and is responsible for performing monitoring of a Sub-Fund's liquidity risk in accordance with the Manager's liquidity risk management policy.
+The Manager's risk management function is independent from the investment portfolio management function and is responsible for performing monitoring of each Sub-Fund's liquidity risk in accordance with the Manager's liquidity risk management policy.
 Exceptions on liquidity risk related issues are escalated to the Manager's Risk Management Committee with appropriate actions properly documented.